unfiltered/unfiltered/websockets/README.md

       }
     }

-Under the covers this generates a Netty handler that defines the following `PartialFunction` definition
+Under the covers this generates a Netty handler that defines the following `PartialFunction`

     PartialFunction[netty.RequestBinding => PartialFunction[netty.websocket.SocketCallback => Unit]]